laravel/docs/session.md

 To store data in the session, you will typically use the `put` method or the `session` helper:

-    // Via a request instance...
+    // Via a request instance
     $request->session()->put('key', 'value');

-    // Via the global helper...
+    // Via the global helper
     session(['key' => 'value']);

 #### Pushing To Array Session Values